-COURSE TITLE: Introduction to Criminal Justice Course Number SOCI 327 Pre/Co-Requisites SOCI 201 or consent of the Department Instructor Name Nestar Russell Email nestar.russell@ucalgary.ca Instructor Email Policy Feel free to contact me over email at any time.
+COURSE TITLE: Introduction to Criminal Justice Course Number SOCI327 Pre/Co-Requisites SOCI 201 or consent of the Department Instructor Name Nestar Russell Email nestar.russell@ucalgary.ca Instructor Email Policy Feel free to contact me over email at any time.
 Please put your course number in your email's subject line, and include a proper salutation, your full name, student ID, and a proper closing in the body of your email.
 All emails violating customary email conventions will be ignored.
 All other emails will be answered within one business day.
 I do not answer emails over the weekend.
 Please take that into account when emailing me questions pertaining to tests or exams.
 If you have a course-related question, please check the course outline first.
 Questions that can be answered by consulting the course outline will not be answered.
-Office Location Remote Office Hours By appointment only Telephone No. Email only Class Dates Tuesday, September 8 - Tuesday December 8 Class Times Recorded lectures, annotated PowerPoint slides and documentary links will be posted on D2L on Tuesdays and Thursdays around 4pm.
+Office Location Remote Office Hours By appointment only Telephone No. Email only Teaching Assistant PhD Candidate Mabel Teye-Kau.
+Email: mabel.teyekau@ucalgary.ca Class Dates Tuesday 7 September to Thursday 9 December Class Times Recorded lectures, annotated PowerPoint slides and documentary links will be posted on D2L on Tuesdays and Thursdays (in the evenings).
 Class Location Online